gl-inet/docs4.x/docs/tutorials/vpn_dashboard.md

 ![glinet vpn dashboard, wireguard client options](https://static.gl-inet.com/docs/en/4/tutorials/vpn_dashboard/wireguard_client_options.png){class="glboxshadow" width="55%"}

-* Allow Remote Access LAN, if this option is enabled, the devices connected under the router is allowed to access the LAN on the VPN Server side, which also requires the appropriate settings on the VPN Server side.
+* Allow Remote Access LAN

+    If this option is enabled, the devices connected under the router is allowed to access the LAN on the VPN Server side, which also requires the appropriate settings on the VPN Server side.

     For example, in the image below, if this option is enabled, if means *Your Device* is allowed to access the *NAS*, but still needs the *VPN Server* to allow you to access the NAS within its subnet.

     ![allow remote access LAN](https://static.gl-inet.com/docs/en/4/tutorials/vpn_dashboard/allow_remote_access_lan_diagram.png){class="glboxshadow" width="55%"}

-* IP Masquerading.
+* IP Masquerading

     If this option is enabled, When clients devices on LAN send their IP packets, the router replaces the source IP address with its own address and then forwards it to the VPN tunnel.

-* MTU.
+* MTU

     Stands for maximum transmission unit.
 The MTU you set for the instance will overwrite the MTU item in the configuration file.

 ### Proxy mode